nf-core/stableexpression/docs/usage.md

 > [!WARNING]
 >
 > - In the count file, the first header column (corresponding to gene IDs) should not be empty.
 However, its name can be anything.
 > - The count file should not have any column other than the first one (gene IDs) and the sample columns.
-Extra columns will be ignored.

 > [!TIP]
 > Both counts and design files can also be supplied as TSV files.